tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Anomaly types
 This project includes Tinybird Pipe 'recipes' that implement the following methods for detecting anomalies:

-* Data that lies outside of a specified 'valid' range.
+* **Out-of-range**: Data that lies outside of a specified 'valid' range.
-* Data with rates-of-change above a specified rate or slope.
+* **Rate-of-change**: Data with rates-of-change above a specified rate or slope.
-* Data that stops completely.
+* **Timeout**: Data that stops completely.
+* Pattern changing.
+These methods develop data statistics to detect anomalies:
-* Data outliers due to being outside of Interquartile Range (IQR) lower and upper bounds.
+  * **Interquartile Range (IQR)**: Data outliers due to being outside of IQR lower and upper bounds.
-* Data outliers due to its Z-Score.
+  * **Z-score**: Data outliers due to its Z-Score.

 ## Generating time-series data

-The first step is building some tools for generating time-series data with anomalies and outliers in it.
-The core of this tool will generate a time-series with the following features:
+For this project, a first step was building tools for generating time-series data with prescribed anomalies and outliers in it.
+These tools generate a time-series with the following features:
 * Steady-state values with small random fluctuations.
 * Random and isolated outliers that are outside of a "valid" range.
 * Step-functions where the data jumps upwards and downwards.
 Here the slope between points is an anomaly.
-* Sensors that stop reporting (and so far without any restarting behavior.
+* Sensors that stop reporting.

-### Anomaly types

-This tool generates time-series data with these outliers and anomalies:

-* Value outliers.
-Any value outside of a valid range.
-* Out-of-bounds slopes and Step functions, positive and negation.
-* Sensor data stopping.

 ### Data generation